 Partners in the Sassafras Mountain effort include the S.C.
 Department of Natural Resources (DNR), Pickens County, Clemson University, The Conservation Fund, The Highpointers Club, Duke Energy, the Foothills Trail Conference, and the Harry Hampton Memorial Wildlife Fund.
-Daniel Harding, an associate professor of architecture at Clemson University with extensive experience in designing structures in natural areas, has completed a conceptual plan for Sassafras Mountain.

 The partners will work to find private donors to help fund the project.
 All donations will be tax deductible and will help create a crown jewel on top of the highest point in South Carolina.
 To donate to this project, contact Tom Swayngham, DNR regional wildlife coordinator, at